pendragons-code/discord.js_template/README.md

   ```
   token = TOKEN_HERE
   ```
-  For a valid invite link for your bot, go to the `DIRECTIONS.txt` file and replace you client id and permisions value
+  For a valid invite link for your bot, go to the `DIRECTIONS.txt` file and replace your client id and permisions value

   Once you are done, you can run the bot!